 Discuss Why Nazism became Popular in Germany by 1930

-There are a various reasons why Nazism became popular in Germany by 1930.
-Firstly, Germany was forced to sign the treaty of Versailles, in which it was considered guilty of the war and had to pay the damages.
-Secondly, the country was hit by the Great Depression, and the Weimar Republic could not remedy the situation.
-Further, Hitler was presented as a saviour of the people who promised to undo the injustice faced by Germans and provide economic security to the country.
+Nazism became popular in Germany by 1930 because Germany was forced to sign the Treaty of Versailles, in which it was considered guilty of the war and had to pay the damages the country was hit by the Great Depression, and the Weimar Republic could not remedy the situation.
+Further, Hitler was presented as a savior of the people who promised to undo the injustice faced by Germans and provide economic security to the country.
 Hence, by 1930, with Hitler as the leader, the Nazi Party was totally in power.

 Popularity of Nazism in Germany after 1930